cplusplus/SG20/meta-error-handling/static_assert.md

 implementation-defined, unspecified, or undefined behavior._

 ### Points to cover

+_This section lists important details for each point._

 * When writing a meta-function, use `static_assert` to test the results
 * Write `static_assert` calls at the scope of the code they are guarding